crutchcorn/WMIControl/README.md

 - `wmicontrol -h` or `wmicontrol --help` - Show the help screen.
 - `wmicontrol -v` or `wmicontrol --version` - Show version.

-Please note; currently, the CLI arguments are VERY likely to change and will not be stable until otherwise noted.
+Please note; currently, the CLI arguments are VERY likely to change and will not be stable until a v1.0.0 stable release.

 # Developer Notes